People with a Physical Disability

 All of our workshop venues are now wheelchair accessible, please just us contact us at time of booking so we can make sure we know your requirements and can double check with the venue in advance.

 Unfortunately our main show venue isn’t wheelchair accessible as it is on the 1st floor without a lift, but we do have other accessible show venues that we can use for end of course shows with notice.
 We are currently looking for help with how to make our main show venue wheelchair accessible, so please get in touch if you have any advice on doing that as we are keen to work with you.

 People with a Mental Health Condition or Learning Difficulty

 One of our diversity officers is a trained mental health nurse who helps us with mental health or learning requirements on courses.

-If you have a mental illness or learning difficulty please contact us at time of booking.
+If you have a mental health condition or learning difficulty please contact us at time of booking.
 We will then arrange a chat with you and your teacher or diversity officer so you can discuss how best to run the workshops and exercises, as every person is different.
 The teacher will then check in with you at the end of class to see if there are any other changes we can make.